JohnSnowLabs/spark-nlp-workshop/products/sagemaker/models/en.explain_doc.clinical_ade/inputs/README.md

 ## Input Format

-To use the model for text prediction, you need to provide input in one of the following supported formats:
+To use the model, you need to provide input in one of the following supported formats:

 ### Format 1: Array of Text Documents